top of page

 ~ Traditional knitting teaching rhyme

 Get out your knitting needles!
-Shetland Wool Week is a world renowned celebration of Britain’s most northerly native sheep, and the Shetland textile industry and the rural farming community.
-This tartan, created for a joint partnership between a Japanese and Scottish company, takes its name from the Scottish Gaelic for "hair of the sheep" or "wooly one."
-Knitters from the Scottish Isles have traditionally made use of the wide range of natural wool colours which occurs amongst the fine-fleeced Shetland sheep, including Shetland black, shaela (dark grey), sholmit (pale grey), moorit (brown), mooskit (dark fawn), eesit (pale fawn) to unbleached white!
-Baa Baa! 🧶 🐑🐑🐑
+Shetland Wool Week is a world-renowned celebration of Britain’s most northerly native sheep, the Shetland textile industry, and the rural farming communities that have long sustained it.
+This tartan, created through a joint partnership between a Japanese and Scottish company, takes its name from the Scottish Gaelic for “hair of the sheep” or “woolly one.”

 Wool is fiber obtained from sheep, of course, but also from other animals, including cashmere and mohair from goats, qiviut from muskoxenangora from rabbits, and other types from camelids (camels, llamas, alpacas, vicuñas, and guanacos).
 Although sheep were domesticated some 9,000 to 11,000 years ago for their meat and milk, archaeological evidence suggests selection for woolly sheep (which originally were more hairy than wooly) may have begun around 6000 BC.